 Providers often take into account any alarm or anti-theft systems you have installed on your vehicle and many offer a discount for these add-ons.

-When it comes to getting the best insurance for your Ford Mustang, it pays to shop around.
+When it comes to getting the best insurance for your Ford Mustang, it pays to shop around and get comparison quotes.
+Many companies will give free quotes.

-Get quotes from a minimum of three companies and make sure to read plenty of reviews so you get a good idea of how efficient they are at handling claims.
+Get auto insurance quotes from a minimum of three companies and make sure to read plenty of reviews so you get a good idea of how efficient they are at handling claims.

 As some models of Mustang are high-performance sports cars, you may require specialty insurance that not all companies offer.

-To see if you are eligible for discounts, ask insurers questions such as:
+To see if you are eligible for insurance discounts, ask insurers questions such as:

-Read here for a full review of Ford car insurance.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
+Hopefully, you feel a little more comfortable and confident researching and negotiating cheap car insurance that fits your budget.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
 Huntley Wealth & Insurance Services and its representatives do not give legal or tax advice.
 Please consult your own legal or tax adviser.